Nose Hill Park: History

 In the fall of 1896, a young Blackfoot man, Running Weasel, died south of the Bow River.
 His final request provides eloquent testimony to Nose Hill's enduring role as a sentinel presiding over the passage of time.
 At his death, Running Weasel asked that he be " ... put where he could see the great city [of Calgary] grow beneath his feet."
 His well-known friend Deerfoot (Blackfoot) placed his coffin beside Nose Creek.

 As Calgary developed and grew, it began encroaching on the hill.
 Developers discussed constructing a neighborhood along the hill as early as the late 1940s.
 Some maps began featuring roads as far northwest as 24th Street and 48 Avenue, though none of these roads were ever constructed north of John Laurie Boulevard or west of 14th Street.

 Cattle grazing continued on the hill unabated until 1969.
 Vehicle traffic was tolerated on parts of the hill until 1971.
 People picnicking or just sightseeing from their cars were common sights in summer months.
 More than 35 years later, remnants of the damage the cars created on the narrow paths can still be seen immediately west of the Calgary Winter Club Parking lot.

-A brief media sensation occurred in the summer of 2012 when an American police officer wrote a letter to the Calgary Herald lamenting that Canadian gun laws prevented him from carrying a gun in the park where he felt threatened by two men promoting the Calgary Stampede.

 Prior to the 15th Annual Conference of the Blackfoot Confederacy hosted by the Kainai in Tsuu T’ina, in September, 2015, a stone marker was created adjacent to an older site of a stone cairn circle.
 According to Kainai cultural Elder Andy Black Water, this was a sacred place for ceremonies and vision quests, as well as a lookout for "buffalo, the weather and danger".
 The marker represented a Siksikaitsitapi Circle that signifies the world.
 The four tribes—Akainai, Siksika, Piikani and Amskapipikuni—were represented by triangle figures in each corner.
 Stone hoofs showed their voyages and an ochre heart lies within each Nation.